BrunaLab/LAS6292_DataManagement/content/docs/instructor-info/_index.md

 Phone: (352) 846-0634 | email: embruna@ufl.edu

 ## Office Hours
-Tuesday and Thursday 10:30 am -12:00 pm in the [Tropical Ecology & Conservation Lab](https://tropicos.netlify.app/#hero) or via Zoom (link on class canvas page).
-You can [sign up for an appointment in advance](https://embruna.youcanbook.me/); you don't have to sign up for an appointment, but signing up guarantees a specific time slot so you don't have to wait in line.
+Wednesday and Thursday 10:00-11:40 pm in the Tropical Ecology & Conservation Lab (directions at http://brunalab.org/contact-find-us/) or via Zoom (the link is on class canvas page).
+You can sign up for an appointment in advance here: https://embruna.youcanbook.me/); you don't have to do so, but it guarantees a specific time slot so you don't have to wait in line.